Pmk2021/p1_navigation/README.md

 The environment is considered solved, when the agent achieves an average reward of 13 over 100 episodes
 ## Getting Started
+First, start off by cloning the DRLND Repository from this link: https://github.com/udacity/deep-reinforcement-learning#dependencies
+Follow the instructions to install the environment and all the packages needed to run the environment

 To start, you need to download the environment by clicking on the link.

 Linux: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip